reinvanoyen/tnt-dom/README.md

 #### append

-Append on or multiple elements to the current element
+Append one or multiple elements to the current element

 ```javascript
 element.append( new tnt( 'body' ) );